LiliaFramework/Lilia/documentation/docs/libraries/lia.languages.md

 # Languages Library

-This page documents translation loading and retrieval.
+This page documents the functions for working with localization and language management.

 ---

 ## Overview

-The languages library loads localisation files from directories, resolves phrase keys to translated text, and supports runtime language switching.
-Language files live in `languages/<identifier>.lua` inside schemas or modules; each file defines a global `LANGUAGE` table of phrases and may define a global `NAME` for display.
-Loaded phrases are cached in `lia.lang.stored`, while display names are kept in `lia.lang.names`.
-During start-up the framework automatically loads its bundled translations from `lilia/gamemode/languages` and then fires the `OnLocalizationLoaded` hook.
+The languages library (`lia.lang`) provides a comprehensive system for managing multiple languages, localization, and text translation in the Lilia framework.
+It includes language loading, text translation, and localization functionality.

 ---